Mat-Su Valley birding events see below.

 Meet at the Little Su Bridge and leave at 7 am to drive up to the Gold Mint Trail Parking lot.
-It is 1.5 miles to a beaver pond where we will turn around.
+From there it is 1.5 mile walk to a beaver pond where we will turn around and come back on the same trail.
 While the trail is fairly short the walk usually takes 3-4 hours while we stop for birds along the way.

-We’ll be meeting at the Hatcher Pass entrance parking area (see .jpeg below) just after you cross the Little Su River bridge at the entrance to Hatcher Pass.
-We’ll meet at 7:00 AM Saturday morning and then drive up to the Gold Mint Trail parking lot about 7:30 AM.
-Some of you may wish to car pool up since there is a $5.00 parking fee at the Gold Mint Trail parking lot.
+We’ll be meeting at the Hatcher Pass entrance parking area (see image below) just after you cross the Little Su River bridge at the entrance to Hatcher Pass.
+We’ll meet at 7:00 AM Sunday morning and then drive up to the Gold Mint Trail parking lot about 7:15 AM.
+Some of you may wish to car pool up since there is a $5.00 parking fee at the Gold Mint Trail parking lot, or a State Parks Pass.
 Note: There are restroom facilities at that parking lot.